 What if I Do Not Feel Safe At Home During Shelter-In-Place Orders?

-The Violence Prevention Program is available for all students who have experienced any type of sexual violence (sexual harassment, sexual assault, intimate partner violence, or stalking) before or during their time at UM.
+Currently, there are not active shelter-in-place orders.
+However, the Violence Prevention Program remains available for all students who have experienced any type of sexual violence (sexual harassment, sexual assault, intimate partner violence, or stalking) before or during their time at UM.
 During stressful times, and when people are more isolated, PTSD symptoms can worsen.
 In addition, intimate partner violence increases during times of stress and isolation.
 If you have an emergency please call 911.
-If you’d like to talk with a confidential advocate please call 662-915-1059 or email Shelli Poole (firstname.lastname@example.org) to set up a phone or web session.
+If you’d like to talk with a confidential advocate please call 662-915-1059 or email Shelli Poole (email@example.com) to set up a phone or web session.
 We can help you make a safety plan, be placed in a safe room or shelter, initiate a protection order, and provide academic and other support.

 Managing Stress and Emotional Well-being